TryItOnline/cixl/devlog/collab_server.md

 ```

 ### Clients
 Each client is tagged with a user once authenticated.
 New users are created automagically on login with a new name.
 Output is buffered in ```buf``` until the client is ready to receive it.
-New clients start their life in the root topic and register a read callback in the event loop.
+New clients start their life in the root topic and register a read callback in the event loop. ```poll-out``` registers the client for write polling and is called when output is ready to be sent.

 ```
 rec: Client ()